cuducos/whiskyton/README.md

 * Everyone who have ever contributed to [The Hitchhiker’s Guide to Python!](http://docs.python-guide.org/en/latest/)
 * Everyone who helped at Reddit, mainly these guys [here](http://www.reddit.com/r/webdev/comments/1uec51/a_dinosaur_wants_to_code/) and [here](http://www.reddit.com/r/Python/comments/1rnfle/setting_up_a_web_development_environment/)

-In sum, we had the best teachers of the world in the Python.
+In sum, we had the best teachers of the world in Python.
 Any mistake here is completely our fault.

 License
 -------
 Copyright (c) 2014 Eduardo Cuducos and Gabriel Vicente

 Licensed under the MIT license (see [MIT-LICENSE file](https://github.com/cuducos/whiskyton/raw/master/MIT-LICENSE))